jonhoo/superimposer/README.md

 ## Normalizing audio

-If your audio is sad, try [`fmpeg-normalizer`] with something like:
+If your audio is sad, try [`ffmpeg-normalizer`] with something like:

 ```console
 $ ffmpeg-normalize superimposed.mp4 -o superimposed-normalized.mp4 -c:a aac